Highlights (song)

 "Highlights" is a song by American hip-hop artist Kanye West, from his seventh studio album, The Life of Pablo (2016).
 The song features vocals from Young Thug and The-Dream.
 One day before the album was released, West performed the song on Saturday Night Live with Young Thug, El DeBarge, Kelly Price and The-Dream.
 Within the track, West takes a shot at Ray J. The song was met with mixed reviews from music critics.
-It was revealed in July 2016 that West had a shot a music video, but it was never released.
+It was revealed in July 2016 that West had shot a music video, but it was never released.

 Background

-There was an original version on West’s scrapped album So Help Me God.
-This album was scrapped, but it still has many songs that appear on West’s seventh studio album, such as Waves, titled Enya, and Wolves.
-The song All Day was supposed to be on The Life of Pablo as well, but it was only released as a single.
-The song FourFiveSeconds was supposed to be released on the album as well, but was released through Rihanna, who is featured alongside Paul McCartney as a promotional single only.

-The song Piss On Your Grave, which also appears on So Help Me God, was released on Travis Scott’s debut studio album.
-Both West and Scott are featured on both versions of the song.

 The word "light" had been included in titles of West's tracks "Flashing Lights", "Street Lights" and "All of the Lights" in the past.
 The Life of Pablo tracks "Ultralight Beam", "Low Lights" and "Highlights" all include the word in their titles.